 Under the current business model, the IKEA Group, which is owned by INGKA Holding B.V., operates the stores.
 However, Inter IKEA Systems or Inter IKEA Holding B.V. owns the IKEA Concept and supplies the furniture they sell in the IKEA stores.

 The Interogo Foundation, a self-owned investment entity based in Liechtenstein, is the ultimate owner of the IKEA Group, and Inter IKEA Holding B.V.
 Inter IKEA Holding B.V. franchises the IKEA brand and products to several companies around the world.
 Those companies include Inter IKEA Systems B.V., IKEA of Sweden AB, IKEA Supply AG, and IKEA Communications AB.

 IKEA Stock Symbol

-There is no stock symbol for IKEA because IKEA is privately held by the Iterogo foundation.
-The foundation’s goal is ensuring the IKEA business and vision continue in perpetuity without outside interference.
+There is no stock symbol for IKEA because IKEA is privately held by the Interogo foundation.
+The foundation’s goal is to ensure the IKEA business and vision continue in perpetuity without outside interference.
 So IKEA has never been floated on a stock exchange and therefore has no stock ticker.